reacton-js/creaton/README.md

 <br>

-**mode** is a static property responsible for adding a [Shadow DOM](https://javascript.info/shadow-dom) to the component.
+**mode** – this static property responsible for adding a [Shadow DOM](https://javascript.info/shadow-dom) to the component.
 It can contain two values: "open" or "closed".
-In the latter case, when the component is private, it is impossible to access the properties of its state object and methods for selecting elements from its contents from the console.
+In the latter case, when the component is closed, it is impossible to access the properties of its state object, methods for selecting elements and updating the content from the console.

-Access to the properties of the state object and any service methods is possible only from the internal methods of the component, for example:
+Access to the properties of the state object, methods for selecting and updating the content of the component, in closed components is possible only from static methods, for example:

 ```js
 class WHello {